henry-casita/C-to-MIPS-Compiler/readme.md

 src
 ---
-This directory also contains the source code for our [*parser*](src/parser.y) written in Yacc and accompanying [*lexer*](src/lexer.flex) written in flex, which are used to initially process the input source code and generate the AST. [*compiler.cpp*](src/compiler.cpp) contains the source code for our actual compiler, and mostly contains any directives needed at the start of the assembly code, as well as some formatting for visualisation.
+This directory contains the source code for our [*parser*](src/parser.y) written in Yacc and accompanying [*lexer*](src/lexer.flex) written in flex, which are used to initially process the input source code and generate the AST. [*compiler.cpp*](src/compiler.cpp) contains the source code for our actual compiler, and mostly contains any directives needed at the start of the assembly code, as well as some formatting for visualisation.

 utility scripts
 -----------------------------